John is an experienced freelance content writer with an eclectic employment history.

 Working abroad is not for the faint-hearted.
 But while most of us are comfortable where we are, there are always those intrepid few who want to head out to new lands.
 For those few, there are many challenges to overcome, and it can be a bit daunting at first.

 As with many things in life, however, the rewards are often worth the hardship, and working abroad can enrich your life and give unique experiences.
-Read on to see what challenges you might face, and how to go about tackling them.
+Read on to see what challenges you might face and how to go about tackling them.

 Define Your Goals

 It is essential to understand why you want to work abroad.
 If your employer is sending you, then the reason is fairly obvious.
-But if this something you want to do, you need to think clearly and objectively about why that is.
+But if this is something you want to do, you need to think clearly and objectively about why that is.

 If your goal is to gain experience in your work life (working abroad certainly stands out on a job application), then be sure to put the required effort into your work and not be too distracted by the cultural side of your trip.